nrc-cnrc/Portage-SMT-TAS/README-dvd.txt

 home directory:
    tar xzf /path/to/PortageII-4.0.tar.gz

-All the documentation is found inside the tar ball.
+Everything you need is found inside the tar ball.